 In 2O36, Data Leads Decisions

-A hub for research and the education of future nursing and health care leaders, the Data Science Center is among a growing number of data science resources across Emory University.
-Signature initiatives Project NeLL and Project CONQUER use artificial intelligence to guide work and learnings.
+A hub for research and the education of future nursing and health care leaders, the Center for Data Science is among a growing number of data science resources across Emory University.
+Signature initiatives have included Project NeLL and Project CONQUER, that use artificial intelligence to guide insights into practice.

-From better clinical decision support, to discovery of metabolic bases of disease, to population health management, the Data Science Center’s goal is to use data-driven thinking to address nursing and health care challenges.
+From better clinical decision support, to discovery of metabolic bases of disease, to population health management, the Center for Data Science’s goal is to use data-driven analysis to address nursing and health care challenges.
 With the help of 2O36, this immersive initiative will highlight the role of nursing science in solving complex problems and prepare nursing students to accelerate the future of patient care through data analytics.

 Linda McCauley 79N P11